-How Can Man Who Has Delimited God in His Conceptions Receive the Revelations of God?
+How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?

 Jesus said that the work of Jehovah had fallen behind in the Age of Grace, just as I say today, that the work of Jesus has also fallen behind.
 If there had been only the Age of Law and not the Age of Grace, then Jesus would not have been crucified and could not have redeemed all mankind.
 If there had only been the Age of Law, could mankind ever have gotten as far as today?
 History moves forward, and is not history the natural law of God’s work?
 Is this not a depiction of His management of man throughout the entire universe?
 History moves forward, and so does the work of God.
 God’s will is constantly changing.
 He could not remain at a single stage of work for six thousand years, for as everyone knows, God is always new and never old, and He could not possibly keep doing work like the crucifixion, being nailed to the cross once, twice, three times….
 It would be ridiculous to think thus.
 God does not keep on doing the same work; His work is ever-changing and always new, much as how I speak new words to you and do new work each day.
 This is the work I do, and what is key are the words “new” and “wondrous.”
 “God is immutable, and God will always be God”: this saying is indeed true; the essence of God does not change, God is always God, and He could never become Satan, but this does not prove that His work is as constant and invariable as His essence.
 You declare God is immutable, but how, then, can you explain that God is always new and never old?
 The work of God continuously spreads and constantly changes, and His will is continuously manifested and made known to man.
 As man experiences God’s work, his disposition changes without cease, as does his knowledge.
 Whence, then, does this change arise?
 Is it not from the ever-changing work of God?
 If the disposition of man can change, why cannot man allow My work and My words to continuously change also?
 Must I be subject to the restrictions of man?
 In this, are you not using forced arguments and perverted logic?

 Following His resurrection, Jesus appeared to the disciples and said, “I send the promise of My Father on you: but tarry you in the city of Jerusalem, until you be endued with power from on high.”
 Do you know how these words can be explained?
 Are you, now, endued with His power?
 Do you understand what “power” refers to?
 Jesus proclaimed that the Spirit of truth would be bestowed upon man during the last days.
 The last days are here now; do you understand how the Spirit of truth expresses words?
 Where does the Spirit of truth appear and work?
-Are those unclean spirits and evil spirits the Spirit of truth?
-They have no justice, much less the provision of life, and abide by laws of old without doing any new work.
-Are they the Spirit of truth?
-Do they have the life, the truth, and the way?
-Did they emerge separately from the world?
-Those of you who keep obstinately to the Bible and cling tightly to Jesus, have you followed the work of Jesus and the words He uttered?
-How faithful are you to Jesus?
-In the greatest book of prophecy of Isaiah in the Old Testament, there was never any mention that a child named Jesus would be born in the age of the New Testament; it was merely written that a male infant named Emmanuel would be born.
+In the book of prophecy of the prophet Isaiah, there was never any mention that a child named Jesus would be born in the age of the New Testament; it was merely written that a male infant named Emmanuel would be born.
 Why was the name “Jesus” not mentioned?
 Nowhere in the Old Testament does this name appear, so why, then, do you still believe in Jesus?
 Surely you did not only start believing in Jesus after seeing Him with your own eyes, did you?
 Or did you begin to believe upon receiving a revelation?
 Would God really show you such grace?
 Would He bestow such great blessings upon you?
 What is the basis of your belief in Jesus?
 Why do you not believe that God has become flesh today?
 Why do you say that the absence of a revelation to you from God proves that He has not incarnated in the flesh?
 Must God inform people prior to commencing His work?
 Must He first receive their approval?
 Isaiah merely proclaimed that a male infant would be born in a manger; he never prophesied that Mary would give birth to Jesus.
 What exactly do you base your belief in Jesus born of Mary on?
 Surely your belief is not muddled!
 Some say that the name of God does not change.
 Why, then, did the name of Jehovah become Jesus?
 It was prophesied that the Messiah would come, so why then did a man by the name of Jesus come?
 Why did the name of God change?
 Was such work not carried out long ago?
 Is God unable to do newer work today?
 The work of yesterday can be altered, and the work of Jesus can follow on from that of Jehovah.
 Cannot, then, the work of Jesus be succeeded by other work?
 If the name of Jehovah can be changed to Jesus, then cannot the name of Jesus also be changed?
 None of this is odd; it is just that people are too simple-minded.
 God will always be God.
 No matter how His work changes, and regardless of how His name might change, His disposition and wisdom will never change.
 If you believe that God can only be called by the name of Jesus, then your knowledge is far too limited.
 Do you dare assert that Jesus will forever be the name of God, that God will forever and always go by the name of Jesus, and that this will never change?
 Dare you assert with certainty that it is the name of Jesus that concluded the Age of Law and will also conclude the final age?
 Who can say that the grace of Jesus can bring the age to an end?
 If you lack a clear understanding of these truths, then not only will you be incapable of preaching the gospel, but you yourself will be unable to stand firm.
 When the day comes on which you resolve all the difficulties of those religious people and refute all their fallacies, that shall be proof that you are absolutely certain of this stage of work and have not the slightest doubt.
 If you are unable to refute their fallacies, then they will frame you and slander you.
 Would that not be disgraceful?

 “He that has an ear, let him hear what the Spirit says to the churches.”
 Have you now heard the words of the Holy Spirit?
 The words of God have come upon you.
 Do you hear them?
 God does the work of words in the last days, and such words are those of the Holy Spirit, for God is the Holy Spirit and can also become flesh; therefore, the words of the Holy Spirit, as spoken of in the past, are the words of God incarnate today.
 There are many absurd people who believe that since it is the Holy Spirit talking, His voice should speak from the heavens for people to hear.
 Anyone who thinks this way does not know the work of God.
 In truth, the utterances spoken by the Holy Spirit are those spoken by God become flesh.
 The Holy Spirit cannot speak directly to man; even in the Age of Law, Jehovah did not speak directly to the people.
 Would it not be far less likely that He would do so in this age today?
 For God to speak utterances to carry out work, He must become flesh; otherwise, His work would not be able to accomplish its goals.
 Those who deny God incarnate are those who do not know the Spirit or the principles by which God works.
 Those who believe that now is the age of the Holy Spirit, yet do not accept His new work, are those who live amid a vague and abstract faith.
 Such people shall never receive the work of the Holy Spirit.
 Those who ask only for the Holy Spirit to speak and carry out His work directly, and do not accept the words or work of God incarnate, shall never be able to step into the new age or be brought complete salvation by God!